Multicopy single-stranded DNA: Function

-The function of msDNA remains unknown even though many copies are present within cells.
-Knockout mutations that do not express msDNA are viable, so the production of msDNA is not essential to life under laboratory conditions.
+Thousands of retrons have been predicted bioinformatically in bacterial genomes.
+Yet for nearly four decades since their discovery, the function of msDNA/retrons was unknown even though many copies are present within cells.
+Early studies showed that knockout mutations that do not express msDNA are viable, so the production of msDNA is not essential to life under laboratory conditions.
 Over-expression of msDNA is mutagenic, apparently as a result of titrating out repair proteins by the mismatched base pairs that are typical of their structure.
-It has been suggested that msDNA may have some role in pathogenicity or the adaptation to stressful conditions.
-Sequence comparison of msDNAs from Myxococcus xanthus, Stigmatella aurantiaca, and many other bacteria reveal conserved and hypervariable domains reminiscent of conserved and hypervariable sequences found in allorecognition molecules.
+It was suggested that msDNA may have some role in pathogenicity or the adaptation to stressful conditions.

+Sequence comparison of msDNAs from Myxococcus xanthus, Stigmatella aurantiaca, and many other bacteria revealed conserved and hypervariable domains reminiscent of conserved and hypervariable sequences found in allorecognition molecules.
 The major msDNAs of M. xanthus and S. aurantiaca, for instance, share 94% sequence homology except within a 19 base-pair domain that shares sequence homology of only 42%.
 The presence of such domains is significant because myxobacteria exhibit complex cooperative social behaviors including swarming and formation of fruiting bodies, while E. coli and other pathogenic bacteria form biofilms that exhibit enhanced antibiotic and detergent resistance.
 The sustainability of social assemblies that require significant individual investment of energy is generally dependent on the evolution of allorecognition mechanisms that enable groups to distinguish self versus non-self.

+Other speculative proposals for the widespread distribution of retrons include the notion that they may be selfish genetic elements, may involved in a bacterium's starvation response, or may be involved in cell specialization.
+However, evidence for these proposed functions was strictly circumstantial.

+Recently, there has been growing evidence that retrons may play a role in bacterial immune defense against phage infection, as part of a defensive unit composed of three components: The reverse transcriptase, the non-coding RNA precursor to msDNA (ncRNA), and an effector protein.
+The retron appears to "guard" RecBCD, which is involved in the repair of DNA double-strand breaks through homologous recombination and which is a central part of various anti-phage immunity mechanisms in bacteria.
+Multiple phages inhibit RecBCD as part of their infective mechanism.
+In retron-containing bacteria, however, inhibition of RecBCD leads to activation of the retron, resulting in abortive infection (i.e. bacterial suicide as an antiviral immune response).
+Retrons hence provide a backup line of defense in situations where the integrity of the bacterial immune system is damaged.